MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ### Details

 To investigate further, the **Self-time** and **Total time** columns are important indicators of where time is spent in the code.
 The **Self-time** is the amount of time spent in the method only, excluding any calls out of the method.
 The **Total time** is the amount of **Self-time** plus any calls out of the method.

+**Hit count** shows the number of times a specific method was called.
+Time spent is aggregated.

 ## AL configuration